""

 Faculty Engagement

-At least 6 credits of SPANISH at or above the 400-level must be taken while physically on the UW-Madison campus.
+At least 6 credits of SPANISH numbered 400 or above must be taken while physically on the UW-Madison campus.

 Residence and Quality of Work